Onboard Windows servers to the Microsoft Defender for Endpoint service

 - Follow the onboarding steps for the corresponding tool

-To be eligible to purchase Microsoft Defender for Endpoint Server SKU, you already must have purchased a combined minimum of any of the following: Windows E5/A5, Microsoft 365 E5/A5, or Microsoft 365 E5 Security subscription licenses.
+To be eligible to acquire Microsoft Defender for Endpoint Server licenses (one per covered server instance), you must have already purchased a combined minimum of 50 licenses for one or more of the following:

 Windows Server 2012 R2 and Windows Server 2016